DevMark006/Android_Development_Projects/README.md

-This repository is about my android applicaton development project mainly focus in Java development
+This repository is about my applicaton development projects mainly focus in android development